apprunjs/apprun-docs/docs/getting-started.md

 # Getting Started

-This guide describes how to get up and running with AppRun in minutes
+This guide describes how to get up and running with AppRun in minutes.

 > **AppRun Concepts**
 >